t-regx/t-regx.github.io/docs/replace-match-details.md

 title:  Advanced replace details
 ---

-This chapter is about a rather advanced matter.
-It's also, not so crucial to the overall usage of T-Regx.
-Feel free to [skip this chapter](match-details.md), if you don't find it necessary.

 ## Introduction

 When using `pattern()->match()` all [callbacks](match-for-each.md) receive one parameter when called - `Match` details